makinacorpus/DbToolsBundle/docs/content/getting-started/introduction.md

   <path d="m 159.98111,107.01098 a 2.5513778,2.5513778 0 0 0 -4.09496,-0.91849 l -12.85256,11.86071 -5.49503,-1.18001 -1.18001,-5.49503 11.86071,-12.852566 a 2.5513778,2.5513778 0 0 0 -0.91849,-4.094961 22.9624,22.9624 0 0 0 -31.57331,21.291247 23.070833,23.070833 0 0 0 1.91354,9.22961 l -19.202305,16.60309 c -0.04784,0.0383 -0.09249,0.0829 -0.137137,0.12438 a 10.206676,10.206676 0 0 0 14.434412,14.43442 c 0.0415,-0.0415 0.0861,-0.0893 0.12438,-0.13395 l 16.5999,-19.20868 a 22.9624,22.9624 0 0 0 32.19202,-21.04887 22.822074,22.822074 0 0 0 -1.67116,-8.6109 z m -21.29124,26.47055 a 17.904293,17.904293 0 0 1 -8.63323,-2.23246 2.5513778,2.5513778 0 0 0 -3.16371,0.56449 l -17.82775,20.64703 a 5.1027555,5.1027555 0 0 1 -7.21402,-7.21402 L 122.48224,127.422 a 2.5513778,2.5513778 0 0 0 0.56449,-3.16689 17.859644,17.859644 0 0 1 18.6123,-26.250493 l -9.95037,10.782763 a 2.5513778,2.5513778 0 0 0 -0.61871,2.26435 l 1.8051,8.39722 a 2.5513778,2.5513778 0 0 0 1.95818,1.95818 l 8.4036,1.8051 a 2.5513778,2.5513778 0 0 0 2.26435,-0.61871 l 10.78276,-9.95037 a 17.87878,17.87878 0 0 1 -17.61407,20.83838 z" style="fill:var(--vp-c-brand);stroke-width:0.319145;stroke-miterlimit:4;stroke-dasharray:none" />
 </svg>

-The idea behind this bundle is to make life easier for Symfony developers in the task of managing database backup and restoration workflows on one hand, production data import and anonymization on the other hand.
+The idea behind this bundle is to make life easier for Symfony developers to perform frequent database related tasks: backup, restore, anonymize...

 * To learn more about what you can do with this bundle, jump to the [Basics](./basics) section.
 * To dive into anonymization, go to the [Anonymization > Essentials](../anonymization/essentials) section.